dotnet/docs-maui/docs/user-interface/graphics/draw.md

 :::image type="content" source="draw-images/circle-outlined.png" alt-text="Screenshot of a circle drawn with fill and stroke.":::

-> [!IMPORTANT]
+> [!WARNING]
 > Calling a draw method before a fill method will result in an incorrect z-order.
 The fill will be drawn over the stroke, and the stroke won't be visible.

 ## Draw a shadow

-Objects drawn on an `ICanvas` can have a shadow applied using the `SetShadow` method, which takes the following arguments:
+Graphical objects drawn on an `ICanvas` can have a shadow applied using the `SetShadow` method, which takes the following arguments:

 - `offset`, of type `SizeF`, specifies an offset for the shadow, which represents the position of a light source that creates the shadow.
 - `blur`, of type `float`, represents the amount of blur to apply to the shadow.
 - `color`, of type `Color`, defines the color of the shadow.

-The following examples show how to add shadows to objects:
+The following examples show how to add shadows to filled objects:

 ```csharp
 canvas.FillColor = Colors.Red;